themancalledjakob/kabk_touching/README.md

 ## I cannot upload to Arduino
 - check that the port is selected under Tools/Port

+## When I doubleclick on runMac.command (I'm on a Mac) I get an error that it is from an unidentified developer
+- Go to System Preferences/Security & Privacy/General and click on "Open Anyway"
+Reason is that the little script is not downloaded via the appstore.

 ## I open the browser on `localhost:9999/`, but nothing opens
 - could it be that you forget the last `/` in `localhost:9999/` ?